sonic011gamer/reactos/sdk/lib/smlib/readme.txt

-This is SMDLL: a helper library to talk to the ReactOS session manager (SM).
+This is SMLIB: a helper library to talk to the ReactOS Session Manager (SM).

 It should be linked in the following components: